 The first penguins came to False Bay in 1983.
 They were probably attracted by the clear water of the Bay which provided plenty of food for the colony to grow to currently around 3000 birds.
 The ancient granite boulders on the beach, hence the name Boulders Beach, provides shelter for the African penguin from the strong winds and large waves that occur frequently.
 Boulders Beach forms part of Table Mountain National Park, which belongs to Sanparks.

 The penguins attract a lot of visitors to Boulders Beach every year.
-Most visitors come as part of a tour to the Cape Peninsula and Cape Point.
+Most visitors come as part of a tour to the Cape Peninsula and Cape Point as one of the many things to do in Cape Town.
 Various boardwalks are connected with parts of the beach from where these waddling birds can be viewed.
 In this section you are not allowed to walk on the beach, you have to stay on the boardwalks.
 This is good since everyone can get a good view of the penguins from the various sections.
 Also, when walking over the wheelchair friendly boardwalk, you can see penguins hiding in the bushes or even under the wood.

 On some of the beaches bordering Boulders, you can get closer to the penguins since walking and even swimming is allowed there.
 These penguins are currently so tame you can easily get as close as 1 metre from them.

 Best time to see the penguins in Cape Town

 When is the best time to go and visit the penguins?
 I would say all year round.
 At Boulders, the breeding time for this colony is from March until May.
 You can see the penguins sitting on their eggs in their nests, or with the fledgelings.
 We went beginning of May and we saw birds still sitting on their eggs, new borns as well as young birds nearly the size of their parents.
 You can still recognise them by the greyish coloured feathers they still have.